Saving in the cost of living crisis – 2023 edition

 Unsurprisingly, the cost of living crisis had a major impact on both spending and saving habits.

-We found just over half of people cutting their costs and saving with the cost of living in mind, while three quarters of UK households (76%) worried about the cost of living.
+We found just over half of people were cutting their costs and saving with the cost of living in mind, while three quarters of UK households (76%) worried about the cost of living.

 Savings